Skip to main content

 CVE-2026-21298: Out-of-bounds Write (CWE-787) in Adobe Substance3D - Modeler

 CVE-2026-21298 is a high-severity out-of-bounds write vulnerability in Adobe Substance3D - Modeler versions 1.
 22. 4 and earlier.
-This flaw allows an attacker to execute arbitrary code with the privileges of the current user when a victim opens a specially crafted malicious file.
-Exploitation requires user interaction and no prior authentication, making it a significant risk especially in environments where users handle untrusted 3D model files.
+This flaw allows an attacker to execute arbitrary code with the privileges of the current user by tricking the victim into opening a malicious file.
+Exploitation requires user interaction and no prior authentication.
 The vulnerability impacts confidentiality, integrity, and availability, with a CVSS score of 7.
-8. No known exploits are currently reported in the wild, but the potential for damage is high.
-European organizations using Substance3D - Modeler, particularly in creative industries and manufacturing sectors, should prioritize patching once updates are available and implement strict file handling policies.
-Countries with strong digital media, design, and manufacturing sectors such as Germany, France, and the UK are most likely to be affected.
+8. No known exploits are currently reported in the wild.
+European organizations using Substance3D - Modeler, especially in creative and design sectors, should prioritize patching once updates are available and implement strict file handling policies.
+Countries with significant digital media industries and Adobe user bases, such as Germany, France, and the UK, are most likely to be affected.

-CVE-2026-21298 is an out-of-bounds write vulnerability classified under CWE-787 affecting Adobe Substance3D - Modeler versions 1.22.4 and earlier.
-This vulnerability arises from improper bounds checking when processing certain data within 3D model files, allowing an attacker to write data outside the intended memory buffer.
-Such memory corruption can lead to arbitrary code execution in the context of the current user.
-Exploitation requires that the victim opens a maliciously crafted file, which means user interaction is necessary.
-The vulnerability does not require prior authentication or elevated privileges, increasing its risk profile.
+CVE-2026-21298 is an out-of-bounds write vulnerability (CWE-787) identified in Adobe Substance3D - Modeler, a 3D modeling software widely used in digital content creation.
+The vulnerability exists in versions 1.22.4 and earlier, where improper bounds checking during file processing allows an attacker to write data outside the intended memory buffer.
+This memory corruption can be leveraged to execute arbitrary code within the security context of the current user.
+Exploitation requires the victim to open a specially crafted malicious file, making user interaction mandatory.
+The vulnerability does not require any prior authentication, increasing its risk profile.
 The CVSS v3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-While no public exploits have been reported yet, the nature of the flaw and the widespread use of Adobe's Substance3D suite in creative and industrial design make this a critical issue.
-The lack of available patches at the time of disclosure necessitates immediate risk mitigation through operational controls and user awareness.
-Adobe Substance3D - Modeler is commonly used in industries such as gaming, film, product design, and manufacturing, where 3D modeling is integral to workflows.
-An attacker leveraging this vulnerability could execute malicious code, potentially leading to data theft, system compromise, or disruption of design processes.
+Although no active exploits have been reported, the potential for arbitrary code execution makes this a critical risk for environments where Substance3D - Modeler is used.
+The lack of available patches at the time of disclosure necessitates immediate risk mitigation through alternative controls.

 Potential Impact